stratus-ss/OpenShiftInfra_Docs/src/04-day2-configs/velero-README.md

 For example, the following resources are deployed to the cluster based on the these specifications:

-A cluster named "ocp-dev-1" would implement the Velero helm chart using this values.yaml file:
+A cluster named "ocp-dev-1" is managed by the ACM hub cluster.
+The velero day2 component uses this as its `values.yaml` file:

 ```
 velero: